Zum Inhalt springen

 One month after the passing of the “Law on the Restoration of the Professional Civil Service,” the book burnings grab the public’s attention and reinforce the systematic destruction of the livelihoods of intellectuals.
 The events receive special attention in Berlin, where quite a number of the authors who face the stigma of having their works burnt had taught or studied.
 Furthermore, multiple appearances on radio and newsreel amplify the presence of new Reich Minister of Propaganda Goebbels, succinctly illustrating the building of a media apparatus that secures his grip over creatives and their production tools.
 From this point on, his apparatus decides the fates of cultural workers and artists, and pressures them to tow the party line.
 Those who refuse are denounced, blacklisted, or even subjected to the terror of political persecution.
 The various ways in which the fire oaths scapegoat the enemies of Nazism correspond to categories of persecution, and these categories later reappear when assigning prisoners to groups in the concentration camps.

-Brief Summaries of Exhibition Displays
+Summaries of the Exhibition Panels

 [1] The Weimar Laboratory: In Search of Another Life